Power of the

 Atlantic opened its first regional branch in Wilmington, expanding and concentrating more on packaging equipment and material specialization.

 With expanded paper sheeting and rewinding capabilities established in Wilmington, Atlantic moved more into the printing, folding carton, tag, and label industry.
-Packaging automation and integration divisions were launched and the company added branch locations with emphasis on greater technical service supper.
+Packaging automation and integration divisions were launched and the company added branch locations with emphasis on greater technical service support.
 Paperboard converting capabilities were expanded into the Triad area and industrial distribution services covered the Carolinas.

 Rusty Carter’s son, Wes, joined Atlantic full time in 2002 adding a third generation to the family owned business.
 Strategic acquisitions throughout this decade expanded the national and international branch network to meet logistics and to service the supply chain demand of our core customers.